The history of psychedelics in psychotherapy

 How psychedelics work in the brain

 Psychedelics interact with serotonin receptors found in the brain, producing a cascade of neural activity that alters consciousness and perception.
-This activation has been linked to changes in brain networks, leading to therapeutic effects for conditions like depression, anxiety and PTSD.
+This activation has been linked to changes in brain networks, leading to therapeutic effects for conditions like depression, anxiety, and PTSD.
 Psychedelics also have the potential to increase introspection and promote a sense of oneness with others and the world.

 Studies suggest that psychedelics activate the default mode network while reducing activity in the task-positive network.
-This leads to an unconstrained flow of thought, enabling free-association and access to repressed emotions and memories.
+This leads to an unconstrained flow of thought, enabling free association and access to repressed emotions and memories.
 These experiences can lead to catharsis and insights into underlying psychological patterns that contribute to mental health disorders.

-Personal transformation is at the core of psychedelic psychotherapy.
+Personal transformation is at the heart of psychedelic psychotherapy.
 One patient recounts his experience saying “I saw myself from a different perspective… I felt I could forgive myself.”
 Understanding how these substances work in the brain brings us closer to using them effectively as tools for mental health treatment.

 Finally, a therapy that’s not afraid to tell you to ‘just chill out, man‘.